Talk about building designs gone wrong. These faux pas take the cake.

 The Bigger They Are…

 What happens in Vegas, stays in Vegas or not.
-Harmon Hotel by renowned ‘starchitect’ Norman Foster was half done in 2008 when inspectors halted its 49-storey construction due to faulty rebar.
-Falsified inspection reports said the structure was safe.
-It was on the verge of collapse in an earthquake.
-The dwarfed 28-storey luxury hotel (vitalvegas.com photo) remained empty and, like a nasty divorce, tied up in lawsuits.
-Three million legal exhibits later, the courts agreed the $275 million tower had to go.
+Harmon Hotel by renowned ‘star-chitect’ Norman Foster was half done in 2008 when inspectors halted its 49-storey construction due to faulty rebar.
+Three million legal exhibits later, the courts agreed the $275 million luxury hotel had to go.
 It was unceremoniously dismantled floor by floor for a whopping $173 million.

 - Name and address of your builder (and your own).

-- The lot description, model number of your home and elevation (where it sits on the lot).
+- The lot description, model number of your home, and elevation showing where it sits on the lot.